David Norbrook

-David Norbrook (born 1 June 1950) was Merton Professor of English literature at Oxford University from 2002 to 2014, and is a now an Emeritus Fellow of Merton College, Oxford.
+David Norbrook (born 1 June 1950) is an Emeritus Fellow of Merton College, Oxford.
 He specializes in literature, politics and historiography in the early modern period, and in early modern women's writing.
-He is currently writing a biography and edition of Lucy Hutchinson.
 He teaches in literary theory and early modern texts, in early modern women writers, and in Shakespeare, Milton and Marvell.
-Before his current role, he taught at the University of Maryland.

 Norbrook was educated at Aberdeen Grammar School, the University of Aberdeen and Balliol College, Oxford.
-He became fellow and tutor in English Language and Literature at Magdalen College, Oxford in 1978, and offered some support to the radical pressure group Oxford English Limited in the late 1980s.
+His doctoral thesis focused on Elizabethan and Jacobean monarchical panegyric and was supervised by John Buxton and Penry Williams.
+He became fellow and tutor in English Language and Literature at Magdalen College, Oxford from 1978 to 1998, and offered some support to the radical pressure group Oxford English Limited in the late 1980s.

+He was Professor of English at the University of Maryland from 1999 to 2002.
+He was Merton Professor of English Literature between 2002 and 2014, and was founding Director of the Oxford Centre for Early Modern Studies.

 He is the author of Poetry and Politics in the English Renaissance, Writing the English Republic: Poetry, Rhetoric and Politics, 1627-1660, and The Penguin Book of Renaissance Verse.

-Academic studies

-Professor Norbrook's historiographical studies of Renaissance English Literature explain the poetry, drama and prose writings of the period 1509-1659 in the political context of the period.
-Renaissance English poetry was closely involved with affairs of state: some poets held high office, others wrote to influence those in power and to sway an increasingly independent public opinion.
-In Poetry and Politics in the English Renaissance, Norbrook explains the political context and events that influenced writers such as Sir Philip Sidney, Edmund Spenser, Ben Jonson, and John Milton.

-Norbrook's work shares a certain affinity with that of Stephen Greenblatt, although Norbrook is not regarded as a member of the new historicist school.

-Norbrook has championed the work of minor and neglected poets from the Renaissance period.
+Norbrook is the general editor of a four-volume edition of the works of Lucy Hutchinson, a Republican chronicler of the English Civil War.